 - Administering oxygen and anesthetic gas;

-- Hooking patients up to a mechanical anesthetic ventilator.
-Anesthetic ventilators are not commonly used in most hospitals, however, it is the “standard-of-care” at ADOS, when properly utilized, they are more efficient, accurate and effective in delivering required oxygen and anesthetic gases to the patient.
+- The use of a mechanical anesthetic ventilator.
+Anesthetic ventilators are the standard-of-care at ADOS.
+When properly utilized, they are more efficient, accurate and effective in delivering required oxygen and anesthetic gases to the patient.
 This adds up to being “safer”;

 - Attaching all anesthetic monitoring equipment.
-Our anesthesia and patient monitoring is performed by one of our dedicated Licensed Veterinary Technicians (LVTs) who are constantly involved with the patient’s safety before, during and after the procedure.
-Our LVTs are dedicated to performing anesthetic patient monitoring.
-They are focused on this task only and they are not responsible for the dental procedure or other tasks while the patient is under anesthesia.
-There is a constant dialog between the specialist and the LVT monitoring the patient, so that if anesthetic related issues should arise, they can be recognized and rectified quickly.
-While your pet is under general anesthesia, the veterinary technicians are checking numerous parameters to ensure their safety.
-These include Doppler blood pressure, heart rate, ECG, respiratory rate, pulse rate/quality, blood oxygen saturation level, carbon dioxide present in expired gases (capnography), body temperature and depth of anesthesia.
-If you were given one parameter with which to monitor a patient under general anesthesia, veterinary anesthesiologists would choose capnography (monitoring end-tidal CO2 level.)
-Capnography requires advanced anesthetic skills and is also utilized in every patient as a “standard-of-care” at ADOS;
+Anesthesia and patient monitoring is performed by one of our dedicated Licensed Veterinary Technicians (LVTs) who is constantly involved with the patient’s safety before, during and after the procedure.
+This person is focused on this task only and they are not responsible for the dental procedure or other tasks while the patient is under anesthesia.
+There is a constant dialog between the specialist and the LVT monitoring the patient, so that if anesthetic-related issues should arise, they can be recognized and rectified quickly.
+Numerous parameters are monitored including blood pressure, heart rate, ECG, respiratory rate, pulse rate/quality, blood oxygen saturation level, carbon dioxide (capnography), body temperature and depth of anesthesia.
+If you were given one parameter with which to monitor a patient under general anesthesia, veterinary anesthesiologists would choose capnography (monitoring end-tidal CO2 level).
+Capnography requires advanced anesthetic skills and is also utilized in every patient as a standard-of-care at ADOS;

 - All mechanical monitoring is supplemental to direct patient observation and manual assessment by one of our highly trained and experienced LVT staff members;